Barbara Hofmann: Biography

 Hofmann caught malaria in January 2001 and for more than a month she was in a coma on a hospital ward in Johannesburg where she received dialysis and intravenous therapy, among other life-saving treatments.
 Although she survived the illness her liver, lungs and kidneys took nearly five years to recover.
 During her absence the local staff at ASEM-Mozambique ensured that the work of the centre continued.

-Since 2005 more than 300 children have been living in the two centres - in Gorongoza and Vilankulo - in Beira, while more than 20,000 children and adolescents have received an education at ASEM's free schools along with other benefits.
+Since 2005, more than 300 children have been living in the two centres — Gorongoza and Vilankulo — in Beira, while more than 20,000 children and adolescents have received an education at ASEM's free schools along with other benefits.

 ASEM Mozambique consists of four physical school centres (Pre-K through high school) providing food, education, and skill training to over 6,000 children and young adults in the Sofala region of central Mozambique: these are the Manga, Macurungo, and Gorongoza (currently closed) schools in Beira, while the Majianza school, which also has a preschool, is situated in Vilankulo.

 Today Hofmann works for ASEM as a volunteer, dealing with staff training, psychological support for children and young people, fundraising and public relations, representing ASEM in meetings with governmental and non-governmental agencies, both nationally and internationally, financial administration and general supervision of the ASEM structures.